Zoesads/CPam/README.md

 # About CPam
-Cpam saves you time to spamming word and it's open source.
+CPam saves you time to spamming word and it's open source.